 About the Building

 St James’s Church was built as a chapel of ease in 1831 to the designs of William Lochner on ground south of Green Street given by Woodham Connop (Lord of Durants and Suffolks Manors).

 The church is a plain-aisled building of stock brick, in Commissioners’ Gothic, with a western tower and battlemented exterior.
 A chancel in the Early English style was added in 1864.
 There were galleries round three sides of the nave by the end of the century.

 The north and south galleries had been removed by 1967, when a fire seriously damaged the east end of the church.
 It was restored in 1969 by J Barrington-Baker & Partners.
 At the rebuilding the chancel arch was removed and a new sanctuary was built in continuation of the nave.
 The inside of St James’s Church is light, open and modern.

-There are also growing links with Bishop Stopford’s School, a Church of England Secondary School, also within the parish.
+There are also growing links with Bishop Stopford’s School, a Church of England Secondary School, also within the parish, and the only Anglican secondary school in the Borough of Enfield.
 One of the best achieving schools in Enfield Borough, it’s also known for the exemplary behaviour of its students and the growing renown of its Gospel Choir!